Graceland Too

 Graceland Too was a tourist attraction and shrine dedicated to American singer Elvis Presley.
-It was located in Holly Springs, Mississippi, forty miles south of the original Graceland, to which it had no affiliation.
+It was located in Holly Springs, Mississippi, 40 mi south of the original Graceland, to which it had no affiliation.
 Graceland Too was operated out of the two-story home of Paul MacLeod, a Presley fanatic who collected hundreds of pieces of Elvis memorabilia.
 The shrine cost $5 to enter and operated 24/7 year-round.
 The bizarre nature of the attraction, as well as MacLeod's eccentricity, made it a local landmark over its twenty-five years of operation.

 The attraction closed in 2014 after MacLeod shot a man dead on the property, and died himself one day later.
 Its contents were auctioned off and the site was purchased by a couple.

 History

 American singer and actor Elvis Presley rose to prominence in the mid-twentieth century, becoming a significant cultural icon due to his contributions to development of rock and roll music.
 Presley died in 1977 at his mansion, a 13.8-acre estate known as Graceland in Memphis, Tennessee.
 After his death, it was opened to the public as a museum in 1982, rapidly becoming one of the most popular domestic landmarks.
 It was once estimated that the museum attracts over 650,000 visitors per year—second only to the White House.

 Paul MacLeod was born in Detroit, Michigan in 1942.
 He worked in prisons and at automobile assembly plants, but he was unemployed for the majority of his life.
 He developed an obsession with Presley at a young age; by the mid-1970s, he had relocated to Holly Springs, Mississippi—only forty miles south of Graceland.
 He was married twice throughout his life, with both women divorcing him due to his fixation on Presley.
 He opened Graceland Too in 1989 or 1990, and it became a local tourist attraction.